Given an array of integers arr[]. Find the Inversion Count in the array.

 Finding the maximum value in the array (`maxValue`) using

-takes \(O(n)\), where \(n\) is the size of the input arrayarr
+max_elementtakes \(O(n)\), where \(n\) is the size of the input arrayarr. - Processing each element:

 - Each iteration of the loop performs two key operations:

-, which computes the prefix sum in a Fenwick Tree.
-This takes \(O(\log(\text{maxValue}))\) per call.fenwickUpdate
+fenwickSum, which computes the prefix sum in a Fenwick Tree.
+This takes \(O(\log(\text{maxValue}))\) per call.fenwickUpdate, which updates the Fenwick Tree.
+This also takes \(O(\log(\text{maxValue}))\) per call.

 - Since the loop runs \(n\) times, these operations collectively contribute \(O(n \cdot \log(\text{maxValue}))\).